MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 design before testing it in hardware.
 To this end, I've added a separate simulation of just the Ethernet module.
 This takes place in the testbench file tb\_eth.vhd.
 To run the simulation, just type "make" in the eth directory.
-The testbench requires some extra block to generate the stimuli, and to collect the response.
-This is handled by the extra module sim\_rx.vhd and sim\_tx.vhd.
+The testbench uses the par2ser and ser2par modules to generate the stimuli, and to collect the response.
+In this way all the blocks are tested simultaneously.

 ## Validation in hardware